verbal-noun/verbal-noun/README.md

 ### Hi there, I'm Kaif.
-A computer Scientist by passion & profession 💻 Also a cybersecurity hobbyist.
+A computer scientist by passion & profession 💻 Also a cybersecurity hobbyist.

 Currently I am involved with Microsoft and Melbourne Space Program. 💡 I am fascinated by everything in the tech word and at present I'm learning about web application security and machine learning. 🎯 My 2020 goal is learn more about how the web works and how I can keep others and myself secure.
 Always striving to improve myself.